 - Helps in rectifying all faults before final production

 - Ensures a quality façade

-There is no mandatory standard in India for the performance of curtain wall.
+There is no mandatory standard in India for the performance of curtain walls.
 There is a dire need to formalize the codes which shall function as a benchmark in assessing the proposed design to ascertain whether the facade meets the tender specification and would withstand the test of time without compromising on its performance.
 Nonetheless, depending on the façade consultant, each project follows American, European, Australian or a combination of codes.
-While most of the parameters are same, there are variations in terms of testing methodology and acceptable parameters.
+While most of the parameters are the same, there are variations in terms of testing methodology and acceptable parameters.

 Types of Tests

 Testing representative segments of curtain walls, or windows, for example, comprises three basic tests, plus three others.

 The Basic Tests:

 - The seismic test

 Besides these, a curtain wall can be tested for fire performance as well depending on the individual need and requirement